ChenSingYo/CiboAdvisor/README.md

 1. Find restaurants located in Taipei.
 2. Search restaurant by name and it's description.
 3. Show info page when certain restaurant get clicked.
+4. Add new restaurant
+5. Edit Info of any restaurant
+6. Delete any restaurant

 ## Prerequisites

 Node.js

 Express

 Express-Handlebars

+Handlebars-Helpers

 ## **Getting Started**